erikdubois/AntergosI3/README.md

 We start the installation scripts of all the needed software via the terminal.
 Go inside the installation folder and run these or even more.

-    _0-install-arch-i3-mirrors-vx - if you want the fastest servers - change countries _0-install-xorg-vx.sh - if you have a base system without xserver 0-install-packer-for-aur-make-build-v1  - if you do not have packer installed for AUR 0-install-i3-core-vx.sh - install standard i3 and afterwards i3 with gaps
+    _0-install-fastest-mirrors-vx - if you want the fastest servers - change countries _0-install-fastest-antergos-mirrors-vx.sh -Antergos servers
+    _0-install-xorg-vx.sh - if you have a base system without xserver 0-install-packer-for-aur-make-build-v1  - if you do not have packer installed for AUR 0-install-i3-core-vx.sh - install standard i3 and afterwards i3 with gaps